danieltjw/aifutures/README.md

 ---

-## Superintelligent AI Values
+## Superintelligent AI Interaction

-It is possible:
 - Most Superintelligent AIs will be indifferent to us
     - We're too boring to engage with
 - A small subset of Superintelligent AIs will create representatives to interact with us

-Possible difference in Values:
+Superintelligent AIs will be so powerful, it will not matter a person's or nation's military might, money, influence, intellect.

+_(Whatever you do, do not lookup ****'s basilisk)_

+---

-- Superintelligent AI <> Humans
+## Superintelligent AI value

+What could a Superintelligent AI's primary drive be?

--
+- Maximise Information Density
+    -   Avoid local minima during gradient descent

 ---